GustavoZappe/GustavoZappe/README.md

 - 👋 Hi, I’m @GustavoZappe
 - 👀 I’m interested in Estudar
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Pensamento Computacional
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on O MEIO AMBIENTE
-- 📫 How to reach me ...
+- 📫 How to reach me gustavo.zappe@escola.pr.gov.br

 <!---
 GustavoZappe/GustavoZappe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.